Single Copy Sales - National Newspapers

 Single copy sales will be reported combined with retail sales (sale or return).

-4. By total average circulation over the period.
+4. By print and digital copies, and by total average circulation over the period.

 Guidance